A lovely cash incentive to spend 10+ days on the beautiful island of Gozo.

 Gozo passenger only fast ferry service

-Virtu Ferries Gozo and Gozo Fast Ferry operate a foot passenger only service from Valletta in Malta to Mgarr in Gozo.
+Gozo High Speed Ferries operated by Virtu Ferries operate a foot passenger only service from Valletta in Malta to Mgarr in Gozo.
 These are fast ferries with a journey time of less than 45 minutes!

 Adult fare €15 return